2 Chronicles 36: Text

 This chapter was originally written in the Hebrew language and is divided into 23 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Aleppo Codex (10th century), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).
+This chapter is also largely reproduced in chapter 1 of the Septuagint's 1 Esdras (verses 34-58).